scikit-hep/vector/README.md

 ## Installation

-To install, use `pip install vector` or your favorite way to instal in an environment.
+To install, use `pip install vector` or your favorite way to install in an environment.

 ## Overview